bbauska/W3Cx-3of5/README.md

 <h6 align="center">Tim Berners-Lee at his desk in CERN, 1994</h6>
 <p>
-<a href="https://www.w3.org/People/Berners-Lee/" target="_blank">Tim Berners-Lee</a> wrote a <a href="https://www.w3.org/History/1989/proposal.html" target="_blank">proposal</a> in 1989 for a system called the World Wide Web.
+<a href="https://www.w3.org/People/Berners-Lee/" target="_blank" rel="noopener noreferrer">Tim Berners-Lee</a> wrote a <a href="https://www.w3.org/History/1989/proposal.html" target="_blank" rel="noopener noreferrer">proposal</a> in 1989 for a system called the World Wide Web.
 He then created the first Web browser, server, and Web page.
 He wrote the first specifications for URLs, HTTP, and HTML.

-In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science [MIT/LCS] in collaboration with <a href="https://home.cern/" target="_blank">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/" target="_blank">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm" target="_blank">European Commission</a>.
+In October 1994, Tim Berners-Lee founded the World Wide Web Consortium (W3C) at the Massachusetts Institute of Technology, Laboratory for Computer Science [MIT/LCS] in collaboration with <a href="https://home.cern/" target="_blank" rel="noopener noreferrer">CERN</a>, where the Web originated (see information on the <a href="https://www.w3.org/Daemon/" target="_blank" rel="noopener noreferrer">original CERN Server</a>, with support from DARPA and the <a href="https://ec.europa.eu/index_en.htm" target="_blank" rel="noopener noreferrer">European Commission</a>.

-In April 1995, <a href="https://www.inria.fr/" target="_blank">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/" target="_blank">Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
-In 2003, <a href="https://www.ercim.eu/" target="_blank">ERCIM</a> took over the role of European W3C Host from Inria.
-In 2013, W3C announced <a href="https://ev.buaa.edu.cn/" target="_blank">Beihang University</a> as the fourth Host.
+In April 1995, <a href="https://www.inria.fr/" target="_blank" rel="noopener noreferrer">Inria</a> became the first European W3C host, followed by <a href="https://www.keio.ac.jp/" target="_blank" rel="noopener noreferrer">Keio University of Japan</a> (Shonan Fujisawa Campus) in Asia in 1996.
+In 2003, <a href="https://www.ercim.eu/" target="_blank" rel="noopener noreferrer">ERCIM</a> took over the role of European W3C Host from Inria.
+In 2013, W3C announced <a href="https://ev.buaa.edu.cn/" target="_blank" rel="noopener noreferrer">Beihang University</a> as the fourth Host.

 In addition to these four Host locations that employ W3C staff, there are <a href="https://www.w3.org/Consortium/Offices/staff" target="_blank">W3C Offices</a> around the globe that support the developer communities in their regions and organize local events.
 Find the one next to your place!
 </p>